NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 - **Accept**: application/json

-## retrieveVirtualMachinesAssociatedWithAContract
+## stopVM

-> ContractInstancesResponse retrieveVirtualMachinesAssociatedWithAContract(contractId, opts)
+> ResponseModel stopVM(vmId)

-Retrieve virtual machines associated with a contract
+Stop virtual machine

-Retrieves a list of virtual machines associated with a contract, providing details such as virtual machine name, timestamp, flavor name, and other relevant information.
-Please provide the ID of the relevant contract in the path.
+Shuts down a virtual machine.
+Provide the virtual machine ID in the path to initiate the shutdown process for the specified virtual machine.

 ### Example